mlflow/mlflow/docs/source/python_api/mlflow.metrics.rst

 ground-truth relevant doc IDs, and return a DataFrame with a column of retrieved relevant doc IDs.

 A "doc ID" is a string that uniquely identifies a document.
-All doc IDs should be entered as a tuple of doc ID  strings.
+All doc IDs should be entered as a list of doc ID  strings.

 Parameters: